metamesh/metamesh.org/content/english/standalone/more.md

 : Grounding cables are used to prevent equipment from damage due to spikes in electricity, or lightning strikes.

 High Point Location
 : When we construct radio towers or request to put equipment on top of existing structures, we look for locations that are high up (i.e. on top of a hill) to get a clear line of sight to other towers.
-Meta Mesh has to strategically select High Point Locations to avoid connection interruptions because we use radio waves instead of Ethernet or fiber optic cables.
+Meta Mesh has to strategically select high point locations to avoid connection interruptions because we use radio waves instead of Ethernet or fiber optic cables.

 Line of Sight
-: We use the term “Line of Sight” to describe an open path between towers or radios.
+: We use the term “line of sight” to describe an open path between towers or radios.
 If you can directly see one tower from another, that means there are no physical obstructions between the two sites.
-Our radios work best when they have direct Line of Sight to another radio.
+Our radios work best when they have direct line of sight to another radio.

 High Foliage
-: High Foliage refers to areas that have physical obstructions that can interrupt the connection between towers and routers.
+: High foliage refers to areas that have physical obstructions that can interrupt the connection between towers and routers.
 These obstructions may include treetops, buildings, or other intruding objects.

 HTTP
 : HTTP is the Hypertext Transfer Protocol, which allows for the creation of websites and the Internet.
 The biggest downside of HTTP is that it doesn't mandate encryption.
 For any website which deals with personal information, the more secure HTTPS should be used.

 HTTPS
 : HTTPS is the Hypertext Transfer Protocol Secure protocol, which does the same thing as HTTP, but in a more secure way.
 HTTPS mandates encryption, and should be used on any website which deals with personal information.
 When you navigate to an HTTPS page, the data that is sent and received is encrypted, which helps keep your data safe.
+Usually your web browser will show a lock icon when you are on an HTTPS page.

 Indoor Networking
 : Indoor Networking refers to any network equipment that is placed indoors, such as routers, switches, or wireless access points.
-In the Cathedral of Learning, Meta Mesh is using indoor networking equipment to connect the PennREN network to the radios and antennas on the Cathedral of Learning's roof.
+In the Cathedral of Learning, Meta Mesh is using this equipment to connect the PennREN network to the radios and antennas on the Cathedral of Learning's roof.

 IP
 : IP stands for Internet Protocol, and it is used to allow computers to communicate over a network.
 IP defines the methods that computers and networking equipment use to deliver data from one host to another.
-The most common version of IP in use today is IPv4 and IPv6.
+The most common versions of IP in use today are IPv4 and IPv6.

 IP Address
 : An IP Address is a number which is used to identify a computer on a network.
 Every device on a network must have an IP address to communicate.
 An example of an IP address would be 192.168.0.1, which is used as the default IP address for a lot of home networking equipment.